LanceJZ/Asteroids-Reimagined/README.md

 Changed Fighter/Fighter Pairs behavior.
 Total rework of Drop chance of Power Ups.
 Now way more drops on first wave.
 Fewer drops over all past that, and fewer Purple/Full Power Ups.
 New life score amount now 2 * Wave * 10000 after the first new life.
+UFO no longer shoots if player hit, and game is not over.
+It wont shoot again after player spawns until shot timer expires.
+Player Mines are much more effective now as they move faster than before.
+They can catch up to any enemy now.

+Internal Changes:
+Knightmare Engine Update, Made every entity an Entity in Entity Manager.